chef/chef-web-docs/includes_inspec_resources/includes_inspec_resource_etc_shadow.rst

 * The number of days a user must be inactive before the user account is disabled
 * The number of days a user account has been disabled

-defined as a colon-delimited row in the file, one row per user:
+These entries are defined as a colon-delimited row in the file, one row per user:

 .. code-block:: bash